Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![Book Cover Image](https://m.media-amazon.com/images/I/71GPx+GNQ6L._AC_UY218_.jpg "Django 3 by Example")

-This one is really good while  the whys and wherefores
+This one is really good while the whys and wherefores While I enjoyed the range of solid examples, I personally feel the author did not do

 **whys and wherefores** of these procedures need to be explained to students"